 Tangible Benefits for Your Organization

-Evidence-based treatment guidelines enhance participant outcomes, while comparative effectiveness research informs formulary decisions.
-Patient engagement strategies reduce healthcare costs, and implementation science helps translate research into practice within your organization.
+Evidence-based treatment guidelines improve outcomes for participants, and comparative effectiveness research guides formulary decisions.
+By using patient engagement strategies, healthcare costs decrease, and implementation science helps put research into practice within your organization.

 Continuing Through 2029

-The Further Consolidated Appropriations Act of 2020 extended PCORI fee collection through 2029, providing predictability for long-term benefits planning.
-This extension ensures continued funding for research initiatives while allowing organizations to incorporate PCORI obligations into multi-year budgeting processes.
+The Further Consolidated Appropriations Act of 2020 extended the collection of PCORI fees until 2029, giving organizations a clear direction for long-term benefits planning.
+This extension guarantees ongoing funding for research initiatives and lets organizations factor PCORI costs into their multi-year budgets.

-Annual fee adjustments based on healthcare cost projections ensure continued focus on patient-centered outcomes research while integrating with broader healthcare policy initiatives.
-This creates the potential for research findings to influence future coverage requirements and industry standards.
+By linking annual fee adjustments to healthcare cost projections, the focus stays on patient-centered outcomes research, which is tied to broader healthcare policy initiatives.
+This sets the stage for research findings to shape future coverage requirements and industry standards.

 Beneliance has provided Arkansas employers with comprehensive third-party employee benefits administration and compliance services since 1996.
 Please enter your email (above right) to receive notifications about new blog articles as they are published.